liewzewei/personal_management_system/README.md

 ## Project Overview

 PMS solves the problem of scattered productivity tools by providing a unified system for:
-- **Task Management** - Create, organize, and track tasks with priorities, tags, deadlines, and subtasks
+- **Task Management** - Kanban board with drag-and-drop, priorities, tags, deadlines, and subtasks
 - **Calendar** - Local event management with one-way Outlook iCal sync integration
 - **Analytics Dashboard** - Visual insights into productivity patterns, streaks, and completion rates
 - **Diary** - Rich-text journaling with search, tagging, and image uploads